-This guide will use Microsoft’s data science workbench Azure ML Studio (classic).
-The workbench provides comprehensive functionality such as creating data pipelines, training and testing machine learning models, and publishing trained models as a web service via an API.
+This article uses Microsoft’s data science workbench Azure ML Studio (classic).
+The workbench provides comprehensive functions such as creating data pipelines, training and testing machine learning models, and publishing trained models as a web service via an API.

-The studio is available via a free trial access.
+The studio is available via free trial access.
 You can create a free test account (8h valid) via “Sign up here” on Azure ML Studio or log in with an existing Microsoft Live account.
-After the successful login, you should see the experiments section:
+After the successful login, you will see the experiments section:

 Confirm the dialog to access the experiment workspace.
 Here, you will find a list of different modules (highlighted in light blue) to the left of the workspace.
-The modules provide all central functions in Azure ML Studio, such as transforming and exploring the data as well as using them in machine learning.
+The modules provide all central functions in Azure ML Studio, such as transforming and exploring the data and using them in machine learning.

 Now that the data set is available in Azure ML, we will prepare it for its use in the training of our flight delay prediction model.
 First, we will drag and drop the FlightDelayData dataset from “Saved Datasets” into the grey workspace of the experiment.
 Next, we will visualize the data by right-clicking on FlightDelayData –> “dataset” –> “Visualize” in the grey work area.

 Clicking on the individual columns will give you an overview of the characteristics and the distribution of the data sets.
-In the upper left corner you can see that the dataset contains 135970 entries for flight connections.
+In the upper left corner, you can see that the dataset contains 135970 entries for flight connections.
 Each entry or line represents one flight.
 All flights took place in 2013.
-The data furthermore includes the departure and arrival locations of flights, time and day of departure and arrival, the airline, as well as the deviation from the planned take-off and landing time.
+Furthermore, the data includes the departure and arrival locations of flights, time and day of departure and arrival, the airline, and the deviation from the planned take-off and landing time.

 In this way, we divide the data randomly in a 70/30 ratio.
 You can leave the other as they are.

-(In practice, the compilation and preparation of the data is of course much more complex.
+(In practice, the compilation and preparation of the data are, of course, much more complex.
 To simplify this example, I have already carried out some steps in advance.)

 Now we will create a classification model.
 Therefore, we will pull further models into the grey area of the workbench.
 Our model will use a boosted decision tree classifier.
 We can use this algorithm by dragging the module “Two-Class Boosted Decision Tree” into the grey workspace below the other modules.
 You can leave the settings of the module unchanged.